aws-samples/iam-access-analyzer-custom-policy-check-samples/README.md

 ### What are reference policies?

 You use a reference policy to check if a candidate policy allows more access than the reference policy does.
+Worded differently, the check passes if the candidate policy is a subset of the reference policy.

 With properly crafted reference policies, this allows you to make assertions like:

 - This policy does not grant access to my sensitive resource.
 - Only these principals are allowed to access my sensitive resource.